 I loved everything about my experience abroad.
 I learned so much from my local friends and from traveling around to see other countries and cultures.
 Being able to be a part of a way different culture for such a long period of time has gave me a whole different insight on life; I loved everything about it! -Samantha

 Short day-trips from Gaborone include the ancient rock-paintings of Mmashele's cave, game-viewing at Moremi Game Reserve, and the magical Okavango Delta.
 The OIEP occasionally sponsors an optional fee-paid trip to selected Botswana wildlife areas during the week-long break at half-term.
-Past participants have also visited Victoria Falls in Zimbabwe.

 HOW TO APPLY: